-Over time the make up of PSBS has changed from a majority of active members to a majority of pensioners and their spouses.
+Over time the make up of PSBS has changed from a majority of active members to a majority of pensioners or spouses.
 This can be seen in Figure 3.
-The youngest active PSBS member will be eligible to commence a pension in 2025, making it likely that there will be no further active members in that year or shortly afterwards.
+The youngest active PSBS member will be eligible to commence a pension in 2025, making it possible there will be no further active members in that year or shortly afterwards.
+Once this occurs: